ray-project/ray/doc/source/train/getting-started-pytorch-lightning.rst

 Quickstart
 ----------

-Before we begin, you can expect that the final code will look something like this:
+For reference, the final code looks like this:

 .. code-block:: python